 Wind Lake receives a moderately high degree of recreational pressure.
-The majority of recreational uses are: water-skiing, personal watercrafting, scenic viewing, swimming, and fishing.
+The majority of recreational uses are: water-skiing, personal watercrafting, scenic viewing, sailing, swimming, and fishing.
 There are no public swimming beaches on Wind Lake, however, a popular area for swimming is located on the SW side of the cattail island.
-There, families can enjoy sandy lake bottom, few weeds, and varying depths.
+Another areas for swimming are the East side of the cattail island and the shore at the end of Sandy Point Rd.
+In those areas, families can enjoy sandy lake bottom, fewer weeds, and varying depths.
 Two WDNR public boat launches and one private launch provide the public with boating access to Wind Lake.
 The lake has moderate lake use during weekdays, however, weekends and holidays have much higher use levels.
 As traffic increases, the opportunity for use conflicts increase when those seeking a peaceful scenic vista, those desiring a speed boating experience, and those looking for game fish all seek to use the same area at the same time.